FernandaFranco/170-study-guide/topics_review.md

 # What is the session?
 Where it is stored?
 How it is used?

 # Write a view helper and use it within a view template.

+ Methods defined within a Sinatra helpers block can be accessed from both views and routes.

 # Explain how redirection works and why it would be needed in a web application.